siddinenisrinandan-cloud/chem-agent-lab/ARCHITECTURE.md

 ## 🧠 Swarm Orchestration Layer (New)

-The system now includes a **Swarm Orchestration layer** that coordinates task decomposition, validation, and multi-agent execution.
-This layer extends the original architecture by introducing a more structured and intelligent way for agents to collaborate, moving from simple coordination to **orchestrated swarm behavior**.
+The system now has a **Swarm Orchestration layer**.
+This layer helps coordinate tasks checks if they are valid and makes sure many agents work together well.
+It makes the original system better by helping agents work together in a way.
+Now agents do not just work together simply they work together in a way.

-Instead of directly passing user input to agents, the system first analyzes and prepares the task before execution.
-This makes the workflow more modular, scalable, and aligned with modern multi-agent system design principles.
+When a user gives input the system does not just send it to agents.
+First it.
+Prepares the task.
+This makes the workflow better more flexible.
+Follows modern system design principles.

+---

 ### 🔄 Updated Flow

 User → API → Task Analyzer → HITL → Swarm Orchestrator → Agents → Response

+---

 ### ⚙️ Key Components

 **Task Analyzer**

-Breaks down a user request into smaller, well-defined subtasks.
-For example, a single action like mixing chemicals is decomposed into safety validation, reaction computation, and explanation generation.
-This allows each agent to focus on a specific responsibility.
+It breaks down a user request into tasks.
+For example mixing chemicals is broken down into checking safety, computing reactions.
+Explaining results.
+Each agent then has a job.

+---

 **HITL (Human-in-the-Loop)**

-Adds a validation layer where certain actions can be reviewed before execution.
-While currently implemented in a simplified form, this component represents how real-world systems introduce control and safety for critical operations.
+This adds a layer where some actions can be checked before they are done.
+It helps make sure critical operations are safe and under control.

+---

 **Swarm Orchestrator**

-Acts as the central coordination engine.
-It receives decomposed tasks and dynamically routes them to the appropriate agents.
-It also ensures that tasks are executed in the correct order and manages the overall flow of information between components.
+It is like a manager.
+It gets the broken-down tasks.
+Sends them to the right agents.
+It makes sure tasks are done in the order and manages information flow.

+---
 **Agents**

-Each agent performs a specialized role:
+Each agent has a job:

-- Safety Agent validates inputs
+- **Safety Agent** checks inputs

-- Reaction Agent computes chemical outcomes
+- **Reaction Agent** computes chemical outcomes

-- Tutor Agent explains results
+- **Tutor Agent** explains results

-- Hint and Progress Agents support learning and adaptation
+- **Hint and Progress Agents** help with learning and adaptation

+---

 ### 🧩 How This Improves the System

-With the introduction of the Swarm Orchestration layer:
+With the **Swarm Orchestration layer**:

-- The system becomes more **modular**, as task decomposition separates concerns clearly
+- The system becomes more **modular**.
+Task decomposition makes it clear what each part does.

-- Execution becomes more **structured**, rather than directly invoking agents
+- Execution is more **structured**.
+It does not just call agents directly.

-- The architecture becomes more **scalable**, allowing new agents or workflows to be added easily
+- The architecture is more **scalable**.
+New agents or workflows can be added easily.

-- It aligns more closely with **MoFA principles**, especially in terms of orchestration, modularity, and agent collaboration
+- It follows **MoFA principles**.
+It is good, at orchestration, modularity and agent collaboration.

-This enhancement transforms the system from a basic multi-agent pipeline into a **coordinated swarm-based architecture**, where intelligent components work together in a controlled and extensible manner.
+This makes the system change from a multi-agent pipeline to a **coordinated swarm-based architecture**.
+Intelligent components work together in a controlled way.